ietf-wg-nmop/Logistic/IAB Workshop.md

-outcome of that workshop was documented in the "IAB Network Management Workshop" [RFC3535] which identified 14 operators requirements for consideration in future network management protocol design and related data models, along with some recommandations for the IETF organization.
+outcome of that workshop was documented in the "IAB Network Management Workshop" [RFC3535] which identified 14 operators requirements for consideration in future network management protocol design and related data models, along with some recommendations for the IETF organization.

 Those requirements were instrumental for developing first the NETCONF protocol (in the NETCONF Working Group) [RFC6241], the associated YANG